php-ru/symfony-docs-ru/create_framework/http_foundation.rst

 So, the ``getClientIp()`` method works securely in all circumstances.
 You can use it in all your projects, whatever the configuration is, it will behave correctly and safely.
-That's one of the goal of using a framework.
+That's one of the goals of using a framework.
 If you were to write a framework from scratch, you would have to think about all these cases by yourself.
 Why not using a technology that already works?